WLII-DT: Telecadena Perez-Perry (1960–1981)

-At the time, Perez Perry owned one of the most successful radio stations on the island, WKVM (810 AM).
-Perez Perry died of a heart attack of unknown cause while he was working on the transmitter in the late 1970s; his death eventually resulted in WKBM-TV declaring bankruptcy in 1981.
-The station went silent that year.
+In addition, Telecadena Pérez Perry broadcast telenovelas and productions from its partners in Peru, made by Panamericana Televisión (where it was called Panamericana Televisión Puerto Rico Inc.), and in Venezuela, made by Venevisión (where it was called Venevisión de Puerto Rico).

+Under the leadership of Pérez Perry, Channel 11 became the first television channel in Puerto Rico with its newscast El 11 in Las Noticias, with a panel of journalists and a news presenter.
+Among the television news journalists who began their careers on Channel 11 were Silvia Gómez, Pedro Zervigón, and Carmen Jovet.
+It featured international reports, including news from the United States and Venezuela.
+There were also opinion programs like Puerto Rico.

+Rafael Pérez Perry died on May 10, 1978, due to a heart attack while working on a Channel 11 transmitter on Cerro La Marquesa, located in the town of Aguas Buenas.
+His children continued to run the operations of Pérez Perry companies until September 4, 1981, when they declared bankruptcy and the operations of WKBM-TV ceased. the last program before the channel went silent was the news report Noche a Noche.

 Its former competition benefited from WKBM's demise—not only from a reduction in competition itself, but also from the availability of many of the stations' former hosts and talent.

 TeleOnce (1986–2002)

 In 1985, production company Lorimar-Telepictures (with the Telepictures division now part of Warner Bros.
 Television) acquired the station from bankruptcy court.
-The callsign became WLII-TV on December 12, and was branded as 'TeleOnce' on April 27, 1986, with a new slogan: "TeleOnce...
-Vívelo!" (lit.
+The callsign became WLII-TV on December 12, and was branded as 'TeleOnce' on April 27, 1986, with a new slogan: "TeleOnce... ¡Vívelo!" (lit.
 'TeleOnce...
 Live it!').

 Warner Communications (now part of Warner Bros.
 Discovery) gained indirect ownership of the stations after it bought Lorimar-Telepictures in 1988.
 The station became a success around this time by airing popular American programs translated in Spanish, especially The Simpsons.
 However, its lack of a repeater or rebroadcaster on the western portion of the island continued to put it behind the competition, WKAQ-TV (channel 2) and WAPA-TV (channel 4).
 This changed when WNJX-TV (channel 22) in Mayagüez signed an affiliation agreement with the station in the late 1980s.
 WLII was subsequently sold to Malrite Communications Group in 1991 after it sold WSTE-TV (channel 7); Malrite merged with Raycom Media in 1998.

 On January 1, 1995, at midnight, TeleOnce entered into its first marketing agreement with a television station in western Puerto Rico, WORA-TV (channel 5), which at that time had ended an affiliation agreement with WKAQ-TV.
 In turn, WKAQ-TV switched its affiliation agreement to WOLE-TV (channel 12), which was WAPA-TV's repeater station at the time; this left WAPA-TV out of the western Puerto Rico television market for the first time in 30 years.

 Some of the shows that aired on WLII during this time included: